Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 Output will be in `./output.json` in your current working directory.

-Data collected for all apps:
+Data collected for all apps with state `STARTED`:
 - guid
 - state
 - lifecycle type (buildpack or docker)